Skip to content

 Urgency is real.
 But urgency is not a control model.

 The right question is not whether the exception moved quickly.
-The right question is whether the movement was governed.
+The right question is whether the movement was controlled.

 A good exception workflow answers all of the following: